7 Introduction

 7.2.2 10x Genomics Visium HD

-A preprint describing the platform and its application to human colorectal cancer samples is available from 10x Genomics (Oliveira et al. 2024).
+A paper describing the platform and its application to human colorectal cancer samples is available from 10x Genomics (Oliveira et al. 2024).

 7.2.3 Curio Seeker